bendangelo/EntityJS/README.md

 `entityjs comp rock`

-This will create a new component called *rock* at scripts/rock.js and will create a test file inside test/rock.js
+This will create a new component called *rock* at scripts/rock.js and will create a test file.

 `entityjs comp display/hero`

-This will create a new component in the directory scripts/display.
+This will create a hero component in the directory scripts/display.

 ### Creating a Test

 `entityjs test name test1 test1`

-Create a test in tests/name_test.js with two test methods.
+Create a test in /tests/name_test.js with two test methods.

 ### Build Game